 Also, I wanted to point out that I’ve adapted this blog post into an episode of my podcast, Clean Eating for Women (click here to find the player if you don’t see it below)!

 Besides being a common allergen or creating stomachaches in people who may be intolerant to lactose, there are several other reasons to consider for going dairy free.

 In addition to the podcast episode above, I’ve also included a helpful video with the top reasons for going dairy-free:

 1. Conventional Dairy Is Not Natural

 Remember the “Got Milk?” campaign?
 That was the conventional dairy industry trying to convince us that milk is good for us.
-And while we do need some of the vitamins and minerals found in milk, we don’t need to be exposed to the added antibiotics and hormones used in conventional dairy products.
+And while we do need some of the vitamins and minerals found in milk (but are widely available in other foods other than dairy), we don’t need to be exposed to the added antibiotics and hormones used in conventional dairy products.
 Antibiotics are given to most dairy cows in mass quantities to help prevent infection.
 Studies show that these antibiotics are ending up in conventional dairy products.

 We are also being exposed to hormones when we consume conventional dairy products.
 Bovine growth hormone (BGH) is a naturally occurring hormone in cows that stimulates insulin-like growth factor 1 (IGF-1).
 Conventional dairy operations give dairy cows a synthetic version of BGH known as rBGH to stimulate milk production, further increasing the levels of IGF-1 in the milk supply.
-Higher levels of IGF-1 in humans has been linked to an increased risk of various cancers.
-IGF-1 is great if you’re a calf, but not so great if you’re a human.
+Higher levels of IGF-1 in humans have been linked to an increased risk of various cancers.
+IGF-1 is great if you’re a calf who needs to grow quickly, but not so great if you’re an adult human.
 Traces of pesticides have also been found in conventional dairy products.